openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ecosystem.rst

 A solution for Model Developers and Independent Software Vendors to use secure packaging and secure model execution.

-More ../about-openvino/additional-resources:
+More resources:

-* :doc:`Documentation <ovsa_../get-started>`
+* :doc:`Documentation <openvino-ecosystem/openvino-security-add-on>`
 * `GitHub <https://github.com/openvinotoolkit/security_addon>`__

 **Dataset Management Framework (Datumaro)**

 A framework and CLI tool to build, transform, and analyze datasets.

-More ../about-openvino/additional-resources:
+More resources:

 * :doc:`Overview <openvino-ecosystem/datumaro>`
 * `PyPI <https://pypi.org/project/datumaro/>`__